THE RESUME THAT WILL GET YOU HIRED

 You did not include a Summary of Qualifications

 We like to think of this as your “highlight reel”.
 A well-developed bullet list of skills and experience should be at the top of your resume.
-Hiring manager will see your best moves during the in those pivotal six seconds.
+The hiring manager will see your best moves during in those pivotal six seconds.

 Your titles are too vague

 Director, Manager, Assistant Manager, Vice President, Senior, Managing Director.
 There is a myriad of professional titles floating around.
 If you are looking for a senior-level position, provide evidence of that level or a similar one, which demonstrates your experience.
 “Director of HR” or “Digital Marketing Manager” tell a more complete story.